 Safer gaming for the family starts with a healthy dialogue.
 Before turning on your Xbox sit down with your child and have a conversation.
 Do this as a family and discuss that some games and entertainment are out of reach depending on the age of your child.

 Xbox Live Family Settings.

-Xbox 360 allows you as a parent to control your child’s access to online interactions.
-These include tools to allow you to control the content accessed e.g. the kind of downloadable goodies that your kids can gain access to, as well as the type of entertainment they can watch from LOVEFiLM, Channel 4, Channel 5, YouTube and more now available on Xbox Live.
-Access the Guide Here
+Xbox One and Xbox 360 allows you as a parent to control your child’s access to online interactions.
+These include tools to allow you to control the content accessed e.g. the kind of downloadable goodies that your kids can gain access to, as well as the type of entertainment they can watch.

-Through the controls provided under Family Settings menu, you can configure the Xbox 360 video game system to play games that are rated at or below the selected level.
+Through the controls provided on the consoles, you can configure the video game system to play games that are rated at or below the selected level.
 For example, if the selected level is 16+, then games rated 3+, 7+ 12+ and 16+ under PEGI will play in the system.
 Games rated as PEGI 18+ will require entry of a pass code to play.
 If you choose any level other than ALL, you must select a pass code.